 Through this policy we strive to support the achievement of the core outcomes associated with 'GIRFEC.'
 All aspects of this work will lead to our learners being:

-"I feel confident about dealing with conflict because I have a better understanding of other people's emotions" Inverclyde learner
+confident about conflict because better understanding of people's Inverclyde learner

 3. Purposes/aims